marcojakob/edu.makery/source/_posts/2012-12-18-javafx-tutorial-addressapp-7.md

 ```

-### Step 5 - Download an Installer Tool (depends on your platform) ###
+### Step 5 (WINDOWS) - Windows exe Installer ###
-For Windows `exe` installer:
+{% img /images/javafx-addressapp/part-7/addressapp06.png %}

+With **Inno Setup** we can create a Windows Installer of our application as a single `.exe` file.
+The resulting `.exe` will perform a user level installation (no admin permissions required).
+A shortcut will be created (menu or desktop)

-* Download [Inno Setup 5 or later](http://www.jrsoftware.org/isdl.php).
+1. Download [Inno Setup 5 or later](http://www.jrsoftware.org/isdl.php).
 Install Inno Setup on your computer.
 Our Ant script will use it to automatically generate the installer.
-* The resulting `.exe` will perform a user level installation (no admin permissions required)
-* A shortcut will be created (menu or desktop)

-For Mac OS `dmg` installer:
+2. Add the path to Inno Setup (e.g. `C:\Program Files (x86)\Inno Setup 5`) to the `PATH` variable in your windows environment variables.

+### Step 5 (MAC) - MacOS dmg Installer ###
+{% img /images/javafx-addressapp/part-7/addressapp07.png %}

-* Only Mac OS X is required.
+To create a Mac OS `dmg` drag-and-drop installer, no additional tool is required.

-* Will create a `dmg` drag and drop installer.
+Note: For the installer image to work it must have exactly the same name as the application.

+### Step 5 (LINUX etc.) - Linux rpm Installer ###
 For other packaging options (`msi` for windows, `rpm` for Linux) see this native packaging [blog post](https://blogs.oracle.com/talkingjavadeployment/entry/native_packaging_for_javafx) or this [oracle documentation](http://docs.oracle.com/javafx/2/deployment/self-contained-packaging.htm#A1324980).

 ### Step 6 - Run build.xml ###
 As a final step, we run the `build.xml` with Ant: *Right-click* on the `build.xml` file | *Run As* | *Ant Build*.

-{% img /images/javafx-addressapp/part-7/addressapp06.png %}
+{% img /images/javafx-addressapp/part-7/addressapp08.png %}

 The building **will take a while**, about 1 minute on my computer.